Corrales couple ripped off by man claiming to be a contractor

 Last month, Gabriel Mirabal pleaded guilty to working as a contractor without a license for another family in Bernalillo.
 That family is now suing him, claiming Mirabal created a now 5-year nightmare.
 They say they paid him nearly $400,000 to build their home, but he never finished it.

-“You don’t deserve to have your contractor license and you probably never deserved to have your license,” says Lewis.

 Lewis says it will cost him up to $100,000 to fix the damage Mirabal left behind.
-We tried calling Mirabal to comment on this story, but he did not call us back.
+KRQE tried calling Mirabal to comment on this story, but he did not call us back.

 Mirabal still doesn’t have an active contracting license in New Mexico.
 He is being ordered to pay a fine for his recent conviction.